Abdullahprogramme/Data-Structures-and-Algorithms/Assignment 3/README.md

 .\SCA_main.exe
 ```

-- Run the Outcast demo (default limits to the first `K=20` nouns to keep runtime reasonable).
-Optionally pass `K` as the first argument:
+- Run the Outcast demo (default limits to the first `K=20` nouns to keep runtime easy).
+- Optionally pass `K` as the first argument:

 ```powershell
 .\Outcast_main.exe          # runs with default K=20